 The two races will consist of the $500,000 Razorback Handicap, an 8 ½ contest for four years olds and up, and another $500,000 race in the Southwest Stakes, another 8 ½ furlong contest except this one is three-year-olds only and is used as a stepping stone to the Kentucky Derby.

 Between two $500,000 races, there is your one million reasons to breakdown these two races.
 But what about the one million and first reason?

 That reason, readers, would be that you get the absolute pleasure of hearing the best race caller in the game today in Vic Stauffer call the races.

 I’m sure if you ask 100 people who they thought the best races caller in the country is, you would probably get 99 different answers.
 But, with the retirement of the great Tom Durkin, in my mind, NO-ONE calls a race like Stauffer.
-I always said (when Durkin was still active) that he was clearly second to Durkin…but not anymore…he has officially taken over the #1 slot in my book.
+I always said (when Durkin was still active) that he was second to Durkin…but not anymore…he has officially, and by far, taken over the #1 slot in my book.

 I mean no disrespect to any of the other callers out there today and there are several good ones including (in no particular order) Frank Mirahmadi, Larry Callmus, Trevor Denman and Michael Wrona (I even like the Sam McKee, who calls the trotters at the Meadowlands).
 But again, Stauffer is far and away the best in the business right now.
 If you haven’t heard him yet, you are in for a treat.

 Lastly, I will return either late Saturday or Sunday with a look at Monday’s races from Oaklawn.